-Charlotte Hubbard shared some valuable information at our July meeting.
-The handout she shared contains excellent resources.
+August is a vital time to check mite levels in your colonies.
+Charlotte Hubbard presented some valuable information at our July meeting.
+The handout she shared contains excellent resources on how to check for mites and treatment options.

 July 14 at 7 PM--Charlotte Hubbard will speak on Varroa Monitoring and Treatment Options (GVSU - Meijer Campus, 515 S. Waverly, Holland, MI 49423)